pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 A single Apmec controller node can be used to manage multiple Openstack sites without having the need to deploy Apmec server on each of these sites.
-Apmec allows users to deploy VNFs in multiple OpenStack sites using the multisite VIM feature.
+Apmec allows users to deploy MEAs in multiple OpenStack sites using the multisite VIM feature.
 OpenStack versions starting from Kilo are supported with this feature.